omalovichko/CodilityLessons/README.md

 * CountNonDivisible: Calculate the number of elements of an array that are not divisors of each element.

 __Lesson 12 - Euclidean algorithm__
-* ChocolatesByNumbers: There are N chocolates in a circle.
-Count the number of chocolates you will eat.
 * CommonPrimeDivisors: Check whether two numbers have the same prime divisors.

 __Lesson 13 - Fibonacci numbers__